codsen/codsen/packages/html-entities-not-email-friendly/README.md

 }
 ```

-The key is named HTML entity's name, the value is what value should be used instead (decoded or numeric HTML entity).
+The key is named after the HTML entity's name, the value is what value should be used instead (decoded or numeric HTML entity).

-For example, here's how to use it:
+For example, below we log all the entities:

 ```js
 // consume: